Install OpenVINO™ Runtime on macOS from an Archive File¶

 Apple Xcode Command Line Tools.
 In the terminal, run xcode-select –install from any directory

 (Optional) Apple Xcode IDE (not required for OpenVINO™, but useful for development)

 Step 1: Install OpenVINO Core Components¶

-For simplicity, you can create a symbolic link to the latest installation:
+For simplicity, it is useful to create a symbolic link as below:

 Step 2: Configure the Environment¶

 You must update several environment variables before you can compile and run OpenVINO applications.
 Open a terminal window and run the

 setupvars.sh script as shown below to temporarily set your environment variables.
 If your <INSTALL_DIR> is not